Snowflake-Labs/sfquickstarts/site/sfguides/src/streamlining-support-case-analysis-with-snowflake-cortex/streamlining-support-case-analysis-with-snowflake-cortex.md

 ### What You’ll Need
+- A [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) account in a region where Snowflake Cortex and Arctic are available.
-- A non-trial Snowflake account with access to a role that has the ACCOUNTADMIN role.
+- Access to the ACCOUNTADMIN role.
 If not, you will need to work with your admin to perform the initial environment setup.
 - Git installed.

 ### What You’ll Build